EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 * Press on the `New Application` link and put in an application for us to host your data.

 Currently, this is orientated towards the compute resources as that is what the EIDF has been mainly used for up to now.
 Be sure to describe the dataset(s) that you wish to ingest.
 Submit your application.
 Your application will be reviewed and you will be notified if your project is approved or rejected - someone may be in touch to clarify points in your application.

+## Customising your entry in the EIDF Data Catalogue

 When/if your project is approved an organisation will be created on the EIDF data catalogue (an instance of CKAN version 2.10.4 ([user documentation](https://docs.ckan.org/en/2.10/user-guide.html))).
 You can customise your organisation information (at the moment we are mapping an EIDF project to a CKAN organisation).